 We will now want to leverage these new labels and retrain the model:

 $ dvc add data $ python train.py $ dvc add model.h5

 Let's commit the second version:

 $ git add data.dvc model.h5.dvc metrics.csv $ git commit -m "Second model, trained with 2000 images" $ git tag -a "v2.0" -m "model v2.0, 2000 images"

 That's it!
-We have tracked a second dataset, model, and metrics versioned DVC, and the DVC-files that point to them committed with Git.
+We've tracked a second version of the dataset, model, and metrics in DVC and committed the DVC-files that point to them with Git.
 Let's now look at how DVC can help us go back to the previous version if we need to.

 The DVC command that helps get a specific committed version of data is designed

 git checkout.
 All we need to do in our case is to